One of the most common misconceptions parents have about academic coaching is that it’s only necessary for students who have poor grades.

 But sometimes, students with good grades need help, too.

 Students who get good grades may very well be struggling to stay afloat in other dimensions of learning critical to their development.
-These struggles could look something like:
+These struggles could look something like this:

 - Exhibiting poor study habits like staying up all night